Pinterest for Business

 Then obviously take that topic, improve it and put your own spin on it.
 Don’t just copy it.

-STEP 5: Images
+STEP 5: Pinterest Images That Go Viral

 Each social network is different – the images that drive high levels of engagement on one, won’t necessarily perform the same on another.